Panic buying leaves up to 90% of fuel pumps dry in major British cities | Headlines

 Panic buying leaves up to 90% of fuel pumps dry in major British cities

-"Monday morning is going to start pretty dry."
+Up to 90% of British fuel stations ran dry across major English cities on Monday after panic buying deepened a supply chain crisis triggered by a shortage of truckers that retailers are warning could batter the world's fifth-largest economy.
+A dire post-Brexit shortage of lorry drivers emerging after the COVID-19 pandemic has sown chaos through British supply chains in everything from food to fuel, raising the spectre of disruptions and price rises in the run up to Christmas.

+Britain is considering calling in the army to ensure fuel supplies reach consumers, according to The Times and Financial Times.
+But haulers, gas stations, and retailers warned that there were no quick fixes as the shortfall of truck drivers - estimated to be around 100,000 - was so acute - and because transporting fuel demands additional training and licensing.

+SUPPLY CHAIN CRUNCH Britain's retail industry warned the government on Friday that unless it moves to alleviate an acute shortage of truckers in the next 10 days significant disruption was inevitable in the run-up to Christmas.

+For months, supermarkets, processors, and farmers have warned that a shortage of heavy goods vehicle (HGV) drivers were straining supply chains to breaking point - making it harder to get goods onto shelves.
 BP said on Sunday that nearly a third of its British petrol stations had run out of the two main grades of fuel as panic buying forced the government to suspend competition laws and allow firms to work together to ease shortages.
-Business Secretary Kwasi Kwarteng said the suspension would allow firms to share information and coordinate their response.

-Up to 90% of British fuel stations ran dry across major English cities on Monday after panic buying deepened a supply chain crisis triggered by a shortage of truckers that retailers are warning could batter the world's fifth-largest economy.
-A dire post-Brexit shortage of truck drivers in Britain has sown chaos through supply chains in everything from food to fuel, raising the specter of disruptions and price rises in the run-up to Christmas.

-"Some of our members, large groups with a portfolio of sites, report 50% are dry as of yesterday, some even report as many as 90% are dry as of yesterday," Brian Madderson, chairman of the Petrol Retailers Association told Sky.
-The Petrol Retailers Association (PRA) represents independent fuel retailers who now account for 65% of all UK forecourts.

-"So you can see it is quite acute," Madderson said.
-"Monday morning is going to start pretty drily," BP said on Sunday that nearly a third of its British petrol stations had run out of the two main grades of fuel as panic buying forced the government to suspend competition laws and allow firms to work together to ease shortages.

 Business Secretary Kwasi Kwarteng said the suspension would allow firms to share information and coordinate their response.
 "This step will allow the government to work constructively with fuel producers, suppliers, haulers, and retailers to ensure that disruption is minimized as far as possible," the business department said in a statement.